keithbowes/wterm/README.md

-# wterm - xterm for wayland
+# wterm - terminal emulator for Wayland

 wterm is a native Wayland terminal emulator based on an st fork using wld.